manifoldco/heighliner/docs/design/github-connector.md

 To do this, there is a CRD installed which allows you to specify a repository and credentials to connect to this repository.
-The connector will configure the appropiate webhooks with this repository to get callback information based on Release and PullRequest events.
+The connector will configure the appropriate webhooks with this repository to get callback information based on Release and PullRequest events.

 The connector also takes care of setting up a callback server, allowing GitHub